cahyoariawan21/cahyoariawan21/README.md

 ## I'm a student of Indonesian University of Education.
 - 🏫  I'm currently studies as a software engineering.
-- 🔭  I’m currently working on TAN Digital as Internship Data Analyst
+- 🔭  I’m currently working on TAN Digital as Back-end Engineer
-- 🧩  I'm currently learning everything. 😅
+- 🧩  I'm currently Still learning everything. 😅
 - 🎯  Fun fact: I love to playing games and do something interesting.

 ### Connect with me: